lostm1nd/HackBulgaria/FrontEndJS/week1/problems.md

 The function returns `true` if `element` is present in `arr`.
 Otherwise - `false`

-## Contains then all?
+## Contains them all?
 Find a list in a list

 Using only higher-order functions and variables, implement `contains` with the following signature: